ManiacalLabs/BiblioPixel/bibliopixel/main/Projects.md

         "run": {
             "max_steps": 5
+        },

+        "path": "/development/BiblioPixelAnimations"
     }
-    }

 Details
 ----

-A project is a JSON object with four named sections.
+A project is a JSON object with five named sections.

   * driver: identifies the hardware driving the LED and its characteristics.
   * led: represents the geometric layout of the LEDs in one or more drivers.
   * animation: a program that changes the LEDs over time.
   * run: time settings for the animation.

-Each section is a JSON object.
+  * path: a list of directories to add to the PYTHONPATH

+The first four sections are JSON objects.

 The `driver`, `led` and `animation` sections describe how to create the BiblioPixel `Driver`, `LED` or `Animation` object for your project.